nsfm/dualsense-ts/README.md

 ## Other features

-Not much else is supported yet.
 Check out the [roadmap](./ROADMAP.md) for more info about upcoming features.

 ## Credits